 Take these steps to cancel a card cleanly, so you won't regret it.

-1. Make sure you're canceling for a good reason
+1. Make sure you're canceling for the right reason

-Most credit cards have some sort of rewards program.
-Before you make a move to cancel, make sure you take advantage of any remaining rewards as best you can.
+Before you make a move to cancel, make sure you take advantage of the rewards you’ve accumulated.

-Check your card’s website for the details on how to redeem — and don’t cancel until you’ve milked the rewards dry.
+Check the card or company website for details on how to redeem — and don’t cancel until you’ve milked all the rewards.

 The best cash-back cards have the easiest redemption features.

-Make sure to cancel any automatic charges and preapproved payments linked to the card.
+Make sure to cancel any recurring payments or bills linked to the card.
+This step is crucial.

 If a merchant or service provider later tries to charge your closed account and the transaction bounces, they could report you to the credit bureau for nonpayment, which damages your credit score for up to seven years.

 Additionally, you may be charged late penalties after 30, 60 and 90 days.

 Creditors don’t like to see missed payments and late fees, so don’t let those long forgotten automated bills put you in the red.